 The school district's tax rate determines whether the school board can spend at, above or below the state's guaranteed amount, which is always much less than the actual average cost of running schools.
 The tax rate, however, can be increased only with voter approval.

-4) How is state and federal aid to schools determined?

 Appropriations for federal and state aid to public schools are determined by the United States Congress and the Illinois General Assembly, respectively.
 In both cases, the process is much the same.

-Appropriations bills are developed in committee, based upon the recommendations of the President or the Governor and their advisors, and upon testimony from interested parties.
+Federal and state lawmakers are bombarded with information and opinion from interest groups.
+They must also consider the opinions of their constituents Appropriations bills are developed in committee, based upon the recommendations of the President or the Governor and their advisors, and upon testimony from interested parties.